JeeWeetje/iot-workshop/Commands.md

 12. And in the end, the device will lit the light of the LED again.
 The 'machine' is now running again

-We have reached full circle, the machine, simulated by the TTN Node, is runnning again an updating the machine cycles again.
-And it's running without an error state.
+We have now gone full circle: the machine on hold, simulated by the TTN Node, is running again and it's updating the machine cycles number again.
+And again, it's running without an error state.

 ### Handle commands in a UWP app